devise-two-factor/devise-two-factor/README.md

 * Integrates easily with two-factor applications like Google Authenticator and Authy
 * Is extensible, and includes two-factor backup codes as an example of how plugins can be structured

+## Example App
+An example Rails 4 application is provided in devise_two_factor_demo/

+It showcases a minimal example of devise-two-factor in action, and can act as a reference for integrating the gem into your own application.

 ## Getting Started
 Devise-two-factor doesn't require much to get started, but there are a few prerequisites before you can start using it in your application.